privacyidea/privacyidea/doc/policies/enrollment.rst

 To prevent tokens from becoming unidentifiable after a device loss, a description can be enforced with the "require_description policy".
 The desired token-types can be selected here.
-After setting up the policy, the selected token types can only be enrolled if a description is set.
+After setting up the policy, the selected token types can only be enrolled if a description is set during enrollment.